tylim88/FirelordJS/README.md

 As for FirelordRN:

-7. FirelordRN is similar to V8 interface, thus it utilizes Firelord runtime wrapper.
-But since it is client side, it utilizes the interface of FirelordJS (however some parameters is missing, like `Document.Snapshot.data` method is missing parameter `SnapshotOptions`, which make it similar to Firelord instead because admin also doesn't have this parameter.).
-So FirelordRN is a mix of Firelord and FirelordJS, with its own quirks (@react-native-firebase/firestore also seem to mess up the `Query` type).
+7. FirelordRN interface is similar to V8 interface, thus the runtime wrapping logic is similar to Firelord.
+And since we want V9 interface, it utilizes the interface of FirelordJS (however some parameters is missing, like `Document.Snapshot.data` method is missing parameter `SnapshotOptions`, which make it similar to Firelord instead because admin doesn't have this parameter.).
+So FirelordRN is a mix of Firelord and FirelordJS, plus its own quirks (@react-native-firebase/firestore also seem to mess up the `Query` type).
+Also running tests are also totally different in FirelordRN.

 ## Related Projects